LiveLike/livelike-docs/docs/Platform/concepts/user-profiles/blocking-profiles.md

 .then(paginatedBlockInfo => console.log(paginatedBlockInfo))
 ```

+You can [Get Blocked Profile Ids](ref:get-blocked-profile-ids) for a list of blocked profile IDs that isn't paginated.

 ## Getting block profile info

 Use `getProfileBlockInfo` to get block information for a particular profile Id.